triton-inference-server/python_backend/README.md

 Similar to the PyTorch section above, TensorFlow can have slight differences in outputs based on various factors like hardware, system configurations, or batch sizes due to the library's internal CUDA kernel selection process.
-For more information on improving the determinism of these values in TensorFlow, see [here](https://www.tensorflow.org/api_docs/python/tf/config/experimental/enable_op_determinism).
+For more information on improving the determinism of outputs in TensorFlow, see [here](https://www.tensorflow.org/api_docs/python/tf/config/experimental/enable_op_determinism).

 # Examples